parisjug/jchateau-site/src/site/markdown/travel.md

 ## By car

 * You are probably on your own on this one, but we'll try to organize car pull!
 The venue is about 2 hours by car from Paris, most on tooled motorways.
+Several people from the Paris region will be traveling by car with available seats, so if you need assistance, please contact us: [team@jchateau.org](mailto:team@jchateau.org).

 ## By train